sensu/sensu-docs/content/sensu-enterprise/3.2/guides/troubleshooting.md

 Frequently, Sensu staff or community members may ask you to print your configuration.
 To print the configuration for Sensu Enterprise:

-{{< highlight shell >}}sudo -u sensu java -jar /usr/lib/sensu-enterprise/sensu-enterprise.jar -c /etc/sensu/config.json -d /etc/sensu/conf.d --print_config | tee se-config.json{{< /highlight >}}
+{{< highlight shell >}}sudo -u sensu java -jar /usr/lib/sensu-enterprise/sensu-enterprise.jar -c /etc/sensu/config.json -d /etc/sensu/conf.d --print_config | tee /tmp/se-config.json{{< /highlight >}}

-This command will result in output that will list the entire configuration for your Sensu deployment.
+This command will create a file (`/tmp/se-config.json`) containing the entire configuration for your Sensu deployment.
 This can be especially useful when comparing the configuration that Sensu is aware of, versus the configuration living on-disk.
 If the values of a particular file differ from what you're expecting, then see the next section for how to proceed.

 ### Resolving Private Key Errors